Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 And with that being said, I hope you enjoy the mod because what's better than experiencing the boundless magic of modded Skyrim?
 ***Experiencing Skyrim with friends and family — with adventurers like you!***

-## Credits
+## [Credits]
 See the mod's source for more detailed credits.
 - `Moopus1`
    - [Couch Co-Op Skyrim](https://www.nexusmods.com/skyrim/mods/72743)
    - Served as the original local co-op mod idea and laid out foundational work on adding a controllable npc to the game.
 - `The SKSE Dev Team`
    - [SKSE](https://skse.silverlock.org/)
-   - Thank you for allowing modders to truly push the boundaries of modding over a decade.
+   - Thank you for allowing modders to truly push the boundaries of modding.
 - `Ryan`
    - [CommonLibSSE](https://github.com/Ryan-rsm-McKenzie/CommonLibSSE)
    - Goes without saying that this mod would not exist, in concept or reality, without CommonLib’s additional library resources on top of SKSE.